 An address used for childcare arrangements cannot be used as the home address.
-The address of a child that is different from his/her parents where the move to this address is expressly linked to obtaining a school place will not be accepted.
+The address of a child that is different from their parents, where the move to this address is expressly linked to obtaining a school place, will not be accepted.